mondele/btt-writer-docs/docs/tSettings.rst

 Server Settings
 ---------------

-Keep the settings for the server as determined by the program.
-There is no need to edit any of the settings unless directed by an unfoldingWord support technician.

-To change the location of the online receiving server to the Wycliffe Associates Content Server - make these changes:
+By default, BTT Writer is set to upload to or import from the Wycliffe Associates Content Server (WACS).
+You can change this by changing the Content Server setting

 1. **Authentication Server**: leave this blank (remove information there)